j-lum/se-tutorials/_posts/2019-07-24-a-brief-history-of-javafx.md

 The JavaFX scripting language was dropped in less than 3 years in favor of a new set of Java APIs.

 Since Java 11, development of JavaFX has been migrated to OpenJFX under the OpenJDK project and is no longer distributed together with the JDK.

----

-### P.S

-Obviously fluff articles like these aren't going to make it into the official tutorial.
-Tutorials are meant to be straight-forward guides and here we have the history channel.
-Nevertheless it's nice to know about why you get 200 different implementations of buttons when you hit auto-complete.

-I guess it's also nice to do a survey of options available to you and making an informed choice instead of importing the first thing that comes up on google.
-That's how we got npm and it's 5,000 dependencies for a react tutorial.
+JavaFX is distributed under its own package `javafx` which is pretty sane, all things considered.